 Take some time to honestly answer the following questions:

 So right now get clear on your top 3 most valued relationships.
 Next, schedule times in your calendar to call them and/or meet up with them.
-Maybe you can schedule a phonecall twice a week at a specific time you know is good for them – and/or pre-schedule a yummy meal with a favorite friend on a consistent day/time – once a month.
+Maybe you can schedule a call twice a week at a specific time you know is good for them.
+And/or pre-schedule a yummy meal with a favorite friend on a consistent day/time – once a month.

-In fact – schedule a time right now to connect!
 Quick!
 Think about someone you love – and why you love them!
 Do it now.
-Next, seize the dial buttons on your phone – then seize the day – and call them to tell them why you love them!
+Next, seize the dial buttons on your phone.
+Then seize the day.
+Call them to tell them why you love them!
 Plus, make some fun plans – for the future.

 Here’s an article on how to get braver about speaking your truth – so you can enjoy more courageous and intimate conversations with people.